mutable-dan/yacs/tmux.md

 arrow pgup/dn - to goto the start position
 ^-space - mark start position
-arrow pgup/dn - to goto the end position
 ^-w - copy text to to tmux buffer
 - switch to pane or file
 ^b ] - to paste tmux buffer